Skip to main content

 19 See chapter 12 in Clarke & Gorley (2006) and chapter 6 in Clarke & Warwick (2001) .

 20 This is analogous to the way that non-parametric univariate statistics are less powerful than their more traditional parametric counterparts when the assumptions of the latter are fulfilled.
-Interestingly enough, distance-based permutation tests (using Euclidean distance) can achieve even greater power than the traditional MANOVA test statistics in some situations, even when the assumptions of the traditional tests are true ( Smith (1998) , Mielke & Berry (2001) , see also chapter 6 on CAP below).
+Interestingly enough, distance-based permutation tests (using Euclidean distance) can achieve even greater power than the traditional MANOVA test statistics in some situations, even when the assumptions of the traditional tests are true ( Smith (1998) , Mielke & Berry (2001) , see also chapter 5 on CAP).